0xknwn/starknet-modular-account/docs/SDKS-DEPLOYMENT.md

 - A starknet.js `Account` as a first parameter
 - The name of the class to declare as the 2nd parameter.
-They are `SmartrAccount` for the modular account and `CoreValidator` for the Stark Core Validator
+They are `SmartrAccount` for the modular account and `StarkValidator` for the Stark Core Validator

 Below is an example of a script that declares the 2 classes.